Understanding Decliners

 Summary:

-Researchers will gather screening data on recruitment details, demographics, and cancer types from decliners in each target population.
+Researchers will gather screening data on recruitment details and cancer types from decliners in each target population.
 They will collect additional qualitative/survey data from a subset of decliners to understand their perceived reasons for declining.
 Alongside data collection, researchers will develop a scoping review of existing literature about those who decline genomic research.
-Finally, the team will use these findings to develop a guidance document outlining reasons for declining and propose ethical strategies to address each concern.
-These strategies will be specific to meet the needs of including underrepresented populations in cancer genomic sequencing research.
+Finally, the team will use these findings to develop a guidance document outlining reasons for declining and propose strategies to address concerns related to recruitment and engagement.

 Progress to date (as of May 2024):